tungstenfabric/tf-dev-env/README.md

-# contrail-dev-env: Contrail Developer Environment
+# tf-dev-env: Tungsten Fabric Developer Environment

 ## Problems?
 Need Help?

+This repository is a fork of existing juniper/contrail-dev-env repository which is actively maintained via [Gerrit].
+This repository at the moment is not connected to gerrit and can be modified via github PRs.
-This repository is actively maintained via [Gerrit] so please let us know about any problems you find.
-You can ask for help on [Slack] but if no one replies right away, go ahead and open a bug on [JIRA] and label the bug with the label "dev-env" and it will get looked at soon.
-You can also post to the new [Google Group] if you're having trouble but don't know if the problem is a bug or a mistake on your part.
+You can ask for help on [Slack] but if no one replies right away, you can also post to the new [Google Group].

 ## Documentation for dev-env components

-Since dev-env uses generally available contrail components, please refer to following documentation pages:
+Since dev-env uses generally available TF components, please refer to following documentation pages:

 1. for packages generation: [contrail-packages](https://github.com/Juniper/contrail-packages/blob/master/README.md)
 2. for building containers: [contrail-container-builder](https://github.com/Juniper/contrail-container-builder/blob/master/README.md) and [contrail-deployers-containers](https://github.com/Juniper/contrail-deployers-containers/blob/master/README.md)